spacetelescope/STScI-STIPS/docs/using_stips/catalogue_formats.rst

     created catalogues will already be in supported formats (specifically the Phoenix format for stars and the BC95 format for galaxies).
-Alternately, if you create new STIPS catalogues by editing existing catalogues, then, as long as you keep to the existing format,any created catalogues should work.
+Alternately, if you create new STIPS catalogues by editing existing catalogues, then, as long as you keep to the existing format, any created catalogues should work.

 General Formatting
 ------------------